Disordered 2D ferromagnetism at the surface of FeSi

 In this work we present magnetotransport results that display evidence of a 2D FM state at the surface of FeSi, despite the low-temperature bulk being non-magnetic aside from impurities \cite{Koyama2000FeSiImpurityMag}.
 We confirm the existence of the 2D ferromagnetism by careful measurements of magnetization as a function of surface-to-volume ratio controlled by fragment sizes, which allows signatures of surface magnetic moments to be observable from an otherwise bulk measurement technique.
-The 2D ferromagnetism exhibits signs of disorder, which may be a factor previously unaccounted for in the sheet conductivity of the surface states in FeSi.
+The 2D ferromagnetism exhibits broad transitions, which can be taken as signatures of disorder or reduced dimensionality induced spin fluctuations, which may be a factor previously unaccounted for in the sheet conductivity of the surface states in FeSi.

 FeSi crystals were grown using a variety of methods, including Sn flux \cite{fang2018evidence}, Te flux \cite{Eo2023APL_FeSiFeSb2} and chemical vapor transport with iodine as transport agent \cite{Paschen_1997_DilFridge}.
 Single-crystal X-ray diffraction using Bruker D8Venture w/ PhotonIII diffractometer was performed on each variety, showing that all species result in extremely high quality bulk crystallinity, with final $R_f$ between 1.0 \% to 1.3 \% and lattice constant $a$ between 4.4817 \AA $ $ to 4.4824 \AA $ $ at $T$ = 220 K. For this study, Te flux samples were utilized in this study because of their large size and to compare with our previous work \cite{Eo2023APL_FeSiFeSb2}.
 Electrical magnetotransport was measured in a commercial cryostat using a 4-terminal Au Corbino disk deposited on the [111] surface, which was polished with 0.3 $\mu$m Al$_2$O$_3$ slurry to prevent subsurface cracks.
 Magnetization measurements were performed with a commercial SQUID magnetometer using a quartz rod and GE varnish in order to minimize diamagnetic background.
 Crystals of FeSi were broken apart using blunt force and the resulting fragments filtered using sieves with square meshes of successive opening sizes of 850, 212, 150, 106, 75 and 30 $\mu$m.